On this page:

 All other students who have not attended in the current year must not be included in census counts and an ‘inactive’ CASES21 enrolment status must be used.

-Students who have been absent without explanation or for an unapproved reason for more than 20 percent of the time before census day are irregular attendees.
+Students who have been absent without explanation or for an unapproved reason for more than 20% of the time before census day are considered irregular attendees and are not eligible to be counted in the census.

-Students who have attended irregularly in the current year up to census day may be included in the census counts if:
+Students who have attended school for less than 80% of the current year up to census day may be included in the census counts if:

 This evidence would include up-to-date documentation in a student’s file of: